MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Payloads](#payloads)

 First [convert the operations](#inverted-operations-map) embedding the correct sender nonce from the metadata.
-Return an [encoded unsigned transaction](#encoded-unsigned-transaction) as described above.
+Return an [encoded unsigned transaction](#unsigned-transaction-encoding) as described above.

 This endpoint will also accept a query parameter `?plain_random_oracle`

 #### Signed transaction encoding

-[encoded-signed-transaction]: #encoded-signed-transaction
+[signed-transaction-encoding]: #signed-transaction-encoding

 [via After Payloads](#after-payloads)